 Cons: May need to include separate phonics curriculum to teach reading.
 Not enough methodical repetition and review of concepts, might not be challenging enough in higher grades, can feel disorganized.

-All in One Curriculum
+2. All in One Curriculum

 Some families prefer this method because it is straightforward, comprehensive, and usually well organized, minimizing potential learning gaps.
 This all in one language arts approach may require the purchase of an additional teacher’s edition in order to help parents teach content.
-Most all in one language arts curriculum cover all components; although, some will include different texts or workbooks for each concept.
+Most all in one language arts curriculum cover all components, although some will include different texts or workbooks for each concept.